Melvin Ely: High school career

 While attending Harvey Thornton High School, Ely earned All-American honors from McDonald's and Parade Magazine.
 As a senior in 1997, he averaged 15.5 points per game, 9.3 rebounds per game and 5.2 blocked shots per game during the regular season and was named the Chicago Sun-Times player of the year and first team all-state.
 Ely led his Wildcats to a second-place finish in 1995 and 1996 and third-place in 1997.
 During Ely's 3 years as a starter, Thornton Township posted a combined record of 93 wins and 4 losses, including marks of 32–1 in 1997, 31–1 in 1996 and 30–2 in 1995.
 3 of those losses were to eventual IHSA 2A champions Peoria Manual.

 In 2007, Ely was voted one of the "100 Legends of the IHSA Boys Basketball Tournament", recognizing his superior performance in his appearances in the tournament.

 College career

 Under the guidance of coach Jerry Tarkanian at Fresno State, Ely led the Bulldogs to two NCAA tournament appearances in 2000 and 2001.
-He also won the WAC Player of the Year award in two consecutive seasons in 2001 and 2002.
+Over his four‑year college career he played 124 games and averaged 15.7 points per game and 7.5 rebounds per game.
+He was a dominant presence at Fresno State: by the time he left, he had become the school’s all‑time leading scorer with 1,951 points, its leader in blocks with 362, and in total field goals made is 789.
+Ely earned top individual honors in college: he was named WAC Player of the Year twice in 2001 and 2002.
+He also earned First‑Team All‑WAC selections, All‑Defense recognition in the WAC, and was a key contributor to the Bulldogs reaching the postseason multiple times including NCAA Tournament appearances in 2000 and 2001.
+In his senior season 2001‑02, Ely averaged 23.3 points, 9.1 rebounds and 3.2 blocks per game one of the most impressive individual seasons in school history.
+Because of his outstanding performance and contributions, he was later inducted into the Fresno State Athletics Hall of Fame.